 If your Annuity Plan benefit is \$5,000 or less, it will automatically be paid to you as a lump-sum payment.
+Your account value is determined without regard to any portion of the account that is attributable to rollover contributions (and earnings allocated to those contributions).

+Lump-Sum Payment

-Lump-Sum Payment: If your Annuity Plan benefit is \$5,000 or less, it will automatically be paid to you as a lump-sum payment (see Paying Taxes on Your Annuity Plan Benefit on page 15).
+If your Annuity Plan benefit is \$5,000 or less, it will automatically be paid to you as a lump-sum payment, provided you have submitted a written application for benefits (see Applying for and Receiving Your Benefit beginning on page 20).
+If your annuity benefits have already begun and the total value of your individual account becomes \$5,000 or less, your individual account may be distributed in a lump sum only if you and your spouse consent in writing.

 If the value of your benefit is more than \$5,000, you may elect to receive your benefit as a lump-sum payment.
-However, if you are married, you and your spouse must elect, in writing, to waive the 50% husband and wife benefit.
+However, if you are married, you and your spouse must elect, in writing, to waive the Joint and Survivor annuity options.